graef685/OverlayAsPromised/README.md

   closable:        bool     -> default: true           -> overlay will be closable by button or extern layer click
   startingDelay:   int      -> default: 0              -> overlay will be opened after this amount of miliseconds
   minDisplayTime:  int      -> default: 0              -> overlay will be at least visible for this amount of miliseconds,
-  maxDisplayTime:  int      -> default: 0              -> overlay will be maximal be visible for this amount of miliseconds,
+  maxDisplayTime:  int      -> default: 0              -> overlay will be maximal be visible for this amount of miliseconds }

 onOpen: function -> default: empty function -> will be called on open
-  onClose:         function -> default: empty function -> will be called on close }
+onClose: function -> default: empty function -> will be called on close
 ```
 ```
 Overlay.create(config) -> overlay